michaelglenister/MODE-TASK/docs/source/pca_tut.rst

 **3.2.
 PCA on internal coordinates**

 One can also do PCA on internal coordinates of a MD trajectory.
 Options are available for different types of internal coordinates such as, pairwise distance between atoms, 1-3 angle between backbone atoms, psi angle, and phi angle.
-Run the following command to PCA on pairwise distance between C-alpha atoms.
+Run the following command to do PCA on pairwise distance between CA atoms.

  ::

 	internal_pca.py -t Tutorial/md_01_noWAT.xtc -p Tutorial/complex.pdb -ag CA -ct distance

-Run the following command to PCA on backbone psi angles.
+Run the following command to do PCA on backbone psi angles.

  ::